soff7/MTPS-Tunisie/README.md

 # MTPS-Tunisie

 ## Project Description
 MTPS-Tunisie is a full-stack web application featuring a React frontend and an Express.js backend.
-The backend provides RESTful API endpoints for authentication, product management, contact management, and statistics.
+The backend provides RESTful API endpoints for authentication, product management, contact management, statistics, and an admin dashboard with various management modules.
 The frontend is a modern React application using Material-UI, Tailwind CSS, and various charting libraries to provide a rich user interface.
 Real-time communication is enabled via Socket.io.

 ## Technologies Used
 - Frontend:
-  - React
+  - React 18
   - Material-UI (MUI)
   - Tailwind CSS
   - React Router
   - Chart.js, Recharts, MUI X Charts
   - Socket.io-client
+  - Axios
-  - OAuth with Google
+  - Styled-components
 - Backend:
   - Node.js
-  - Express.js
+  - Express.js 5
   - MongoDB with Mongoose
-  - Passport.js (including Google OAuth)
+  - Passport for authentication (including Google OAuth)
-  - JWT for authentication
+  - JWT for authentication tokens
   - Socket.io for real-time communication
   - Helmet, CORS for security and cross-origin support
   - Celebrate for request validation
   - Bcrypt for password hashing
+  - Multer for file uploads
   - dotenv for environment variables

 ## Folder Structure Overview